Cyril Dion

 Cyril Dion is a French writer, film director, poet, and activist.

 Early life and education

 After studying at the École d'art dramatique Jean-Périmony (drama school) and a very brief career as an actor, Cyril Dion coordinated projects for the 'Fondation Hommes de Parole'.
 He organized an Israeli-Palestinian congress at Caux in 2003, 2005 and 2006, and the first and second world Congress of Imams and Rabbis for peace in Brussels and Sevilla.

 Writing and film career

-He has written poetry since he was 17 and published in 2014 a collection of poems (Sitting on the edge) Assis sur le fil, Table Ronde Editions.
+Books

+Cyril Dion is the author of dozens of books: poems, novels, essays and books for young people.

+He published his first collection of poems, Assis sur le fil, in 2014, followed by a second, À l'Orée du Danger, in 2022.
+In 2023, he takes part in La nuit est une page blanche, a book in which his poems (mainly haikus) dialogue with works by G&K (Stéphane Guiran and Katarzyna Kot).
+In 2024, he published La route sans fin.

+In November 2015, he published an essay eponymous with his film Tomorrow, All Over the Globe, Solutions Already Exist.
+The book is published by Actes Sud in France and translated into English, German, Italian, Spanish, Chinese, Korean.